tjguk/winsys/docs/cookbook/ipc.rst

 demonstration you could run the same code in a separate process, ideally on a separate machine within the same domain.

-The "STOP" message is an agreed sentinel.
-An example below demonstrates a combination of mailslot and event to coordinate starting and stopping.

 Read and write a local mailslot
 -------------------------------
 Read and write to local named mailslot, interleaving reads and writes.